nedbat/scriv/README.rst

 Even though they were written with ``edx-platform`` in mind, the guidelines should be followed for Open edX code in general.

-The pull request description template should be automatically applied if you are creating a pull request from GitHub.
-Otherwise you can find it at `PULL_REQUEST_TEMPLATE.md <https://github.com/edx/scriv/blob/master/.github/PULL_REQUEST_TEMPLATE.md>`_.

-The issue report template should be automatically applied if you are creating an issue on GitHub as well.
-Otherwise you can find it at `ISSUE_TEMPLATE.md <https://github.com/edx/scriv/blob/master/.github/ISSUE_TEMPLATE.md>`_.

 Reporting Security Issues
 -------------------------